theincident/theincident.github.io/_posts/2023-04-05-the-hypocrisy-of-the-us-government-s-persecution-of-julian-assange-exposing-war-crimes-and-suppressing-free-speech.md

 Assange has suffered greatly by the abuse of the justice system for political and military protection.
 He has been held in solitary confinement, denied access to medical care, and his legal rights have been violated repeatedly.
 The extradition process has been marked by irregularities, and his lawyers have been prevented from presenting key evidence in his defense.

-The continued persecution of Assange is a clear violation of freedom of the press and a threat to democracy.
-In the following parts of this article, we will explore the details of Assange's case and the need for his release.

 ### The Crimes Assange Exposed

 Julian Assange and WikiLeaks have been responsible for publishing some of the most important and damning documents in modern history, exposing the illegal actions of the US government in Iraq and Afghanistan.
 These documents have revealed the extent of the atrocities committed by the US military, including the killing of civilians, torture, and other abuses.